 “How to Gain Weight Back After COVID-19” was edited/updated by Aly Bouzek, MS, RDN.

 If you or someone you loved has suffered through COVID -19, I am so sorry.
 COVID-19 comes with so many side effects and complications including unintended weight loss.
 You may still be picking up the pieces and trying to get back to your pre-COVID health.

 In this article we’ll discuss how to gain weight back after COVID-19.
 But first let’s look at why those with COVID-19 are losing weight.

 Please note that we use the CDC for all references related to COVID-19.
 We use our expertise and experience as a Registered Dietitian Nutritionist for our tips on gaining weight.

 Symptoms of COVID-19

-It seems like every one experiences COVID-19 a little different.
-Some people have no symptoms while others have mild symptoms.
-Then there are some who experience serve symptoms.
+It seems like everyone experiences COVID-19 a little differently.
+Some people have no symptoms while some have mild symptoms.
+Then there are some who experience severe symptoms.
 Symptoms that can even land them in the hospital.

 Per the CDC, symptoms of COVID may include (1):